utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 To turn this feature off or on, select **Auto-refresh access token**.
 To manually refresh a token, select **Refresh**.
 The token's expiration time displays if the token expires within the next day.

 Auto-refresh is available when a refresh token is present.
 If no refresh token is present, the **Auto-refresh access token** toggle and the manual **Refresh** option aren't available.
 To check if a refresh token is present, select **Manage Tokens** in the **Token** dropdown list.
-To be present, a refresh token must be sent back by the service you are using.
-Postman doesn't provide refresh tokens.
+If a refresh token is not present, check with the authorization service.
+Postman can't refresh the access tokens without the refresh token.

 <img alt="Auto-refresh an OAuth 2.0 access token" src="https://assets.postman.com/postman-docs/v10/authorization-oauth2-auto-refresh-v10.jpg" width="500px"/>